What You Need to Know Before Getting on a Disney Cruise

 Being a Floridian means having lots of family vacation options.
 A Disney Cruise is hard to beat, especially for families, and even more so for young kids.
 There are lots of things to be aware so you can make the most of your Disney cruise vacation.

-My family is about to head on a Disney Cruise and there are a number of things I’ve learned during the booking process.
+My family has traveled aboard Disney Cruise Line many times, and there are a number of things I’ve learned during the booking process.
 Here’s what you need to know before getting on a Disney Cruise.

 Why A Disney Cruise?

 First, let’s cover some of the reasons why my family selected a Disney Cruise.
 This may help you decide if a Disney Cruise is even right for you.

 I have been on multiple Disney cruises — full disclosure I did work for Disney for many years and that included working aboard the cruises ships for a bit.
 I have also been aboard multiple Norwegian Cruise Line’s voyages.
 We’ve loved our Norwegian Cruise experiences, it’s just with our young son it is hard to beat the atmosphere and activities found aboard Disney.

 - Multiple pools and a kid-friendly splash area